An Uncle's Overdose Spurs Medicaid Official To Change Course

 But Ostrovsky wanted to better understand what had happened to the man — his stepfather's younger brother.
 So last fall, when he found himself in southeastern Florida, where his uncle had died, Ostrovsky contacted one of the uncle's friends for what he expected would be a quick cup of coffee.

-Instead the friend "let loose," revealing that he and Ostrovsky's uncle had been experimenting with a variety of drugs the night of the death.
+Instead, the friend "let loose," revealing that he and Ostrovsky's uncle had been experimenting with a variety of drugs the night of the death.
 It was the tragic culmination of more than a decade of substance abuse — a pattern of behavior much of the family knew nothing about.
 An autopsy showed there were opiates and cocaine in his uncle's system, Ostrovsky later learned.

 The revelation shook Ostrovsky — he's a pediatrician who was appointed to the Centers for Medicare & Medicaid Services in 2016.
-As chief medical officer of the agency, Ostrovsky had championed getting better drug treatment programs for the 74 million people on Medicaid; it's a task that became increasingly difficult after Republicans signaled they would trim the program under President Donald Trump.
+As chief medical officer of the agency, Ostrovsky had championed getting better drug treatment programs for the 74 million people on Medicaid; it's a task that became increasingly difficult after Republicans signaled they would trim the program under President Trump.

 Within his own agency, Ostrovsky felt he'd become something of a pariah.
 After he posted a tweet against a Republican plan to repeal and replace the Affordable Care Act, he was reprimanded and removed from his major projects.
 A conservative group known as America Rising filed a Freedom of Information Act request for his email correspondence, a move seen as an attempt to intimidate Ostrovsky.

-But that revelation over coffee in Florida made the drug crisis deeply personal for Ostrovsky and his family, and led him to make a change.
+But that revelation over coffee in Florida made the drug crisis deeply personal for Ostrovsky and his family, and it led him to make a change.
 He realized that solutions are not just about money, but also about combating stigma — the stain he believes prevented his uncle from getting help.

 So, Ostrovsky quit his government job last month and has begun speaking publicly about his family's experience, to remove the shame of drug addiction.